 Friends of Hackmatack hosts volunteer workdays and community events throughout the year where you can learn more about the refuge and get your hands dirty as you help build Hackmatack from the ground up.
 Volunteer workdays are a great way to spend some time outside or for students to complete service hour requirements!

 Volunteers provide invaluable help through activities such as clearing brush, removing trash, and planting native seeds – restoring the natural diversity of Hackmatack’s beautiful landscapes and having fun in the process.
-Corporate workdays are another impactful way to get involved with Hackmatack.

 Private landowners can get involved with Hackmatack in many ways.
 Some protect wildlife habitat on their property with conservation easements, which can potentially be tax-deductible.
 Others connect with volunteers and partners to enhance habitat on their land through restoration and management activities.
 Finally, some landowners decide to sell or donate their land to become a permanently protected part of Hackmatack.

 Many partners working to build the refuge, including Openlands, collaborate with private landowners on land acquisition and conservation easement opportunities.
 All acquisitions are done in conjunction with willing sellers only.

 The Hackmatack Conservation Partnership

 Openlands has played an essential role in the long-range effort to establish Hackmatack in the U.S. Fish and Wildlife Service premier system of protected lands.